 While LNG is a viable alternative to a domestic gas supply, it can only be delivered to a port location, and in fact only one with a re-gas terminal.
 The high capital cost of such terminals is unlikely to justify a capability merely to be available for upset conditions.
 So, as a practical matter, withholding of a domestic source is a powerful weapon, LNG alternatives notwithstanding.
 Also, LNG is more costly.
-Typically the added cost over the price of the gaseous version is about \$3 to \$4 per MMBTU.
+Typically the added cost over the price of the gaseous version is about \$3 to \$4 per MM Btu.
 (Transport distance is the determinant of where you are in that price range.)
 As a frame of reference, that is roughly the price of natural gas in the US today.
 So LNG would essentially double that.
 This is why cheap shale gas in North America has rendered imported LNG passé.

 The sheer distance between producer and user is the reason natural gas prices are so variable across the world.
-The price in Europe is about double that in the US, and in Japan the price is about triple and even more, as seen in the Figure 13.
+The price in Europe is about double that in the US, and in Japan the price is about triple and even more, as seen in Figure 18.
+Although I am not presenting a new figure, the numbers in early 2014 are very similar to those shown for 2012.
 The latest figures are likely impacted by the Fukushima Daiichi disaster-driven shift to natural gas for power.
-Depending upon the Japanese government's action with respect to future nuclear plants, the price could remain high.
-In general the high prices are in part because costly LNG is the marginal cubic foot, and so sets the price.
+With the Japanese government's steadfastly negative position with respect to future nuclear plants, the price could remain high.
+In general, the prices are high in part because costly LNG is the marginal cubic foot, and so sets the price.
 "Marginal cubic foot" is industry terminology to mean the last tranche of gas added to serve demand.
 Since it is essential, the high price gets paid.
 This inevitably increases the price from all sources because the domestic producers can charge that figure.
-The
+The exception is countries such as India and Argentina, where government-controlled prices artificially allow high LNG prices while prices for domestic production are kept low.
+The LNG business is built on long-term contracts because the capital cost is in the neighborhood of \$4 billion.
+Nevertheless, there is considerable arbitrage; tankers will sometimes reroute in open waters to new destinations offering higher prices.